CHAPTER I

 §.
 14

-1. The Foundation's Council, hereinafter referred to as Council, shall be comprised by five to twelve persons, including a President and two Vice Presidents, who shall be appointed and dismissed by the Founder for one year during the first term of office and for two year-term during subsequent terms of office.
+1. The Foundation's Council, hereinafter referred to as Council, shall be comprised of five to twelve persons, including a President and two Vice Presidents, who shall be appointed and dismissed by the Founder.

-3. Council Members shall not draw a salary for their participation in the meetings.
-In justified instances they may receive reimbursement of the expenses incurred due to the participation.
+5. Council Members shall not collect remuneration for attending the meetings.
+In justified cases they may be reimbursed for the expenses incurred in relation to such attendance.

 §.
 15

-2) approving annual and long-term programs drafted by the Foundation's Management Board,
+2) approving annual and multi-annual programs developed by the Foundation's Management Board,

-3) expressing opinions on matters submitted to it by the Management Board
+3) providing opinions on matters submitted by the Management Board of the Foundation,

-5) approving the Foundation's internal organization decisions taken by the Management Board,
+6) approving the internal organization of the Foundation established by the Management Board,

 §.
 16

-1. The Council works at the meetings convened by the Council President held no less frequently than twice in a year.
+1. The Council shall meet at sessions convened by the Chairperson of the Council, at least twice a year.

-2. A Council meeting shall be valid if all its members have been notified about its venue, time and agenda.
+2. A meeting of the Council shall be valid if all its members have been notified of the place, date and agenda of the meeting.

-3. Council members shall participate in Council meetings in person or via remote communication channels.
+3. Members of the Foundation Council may attend meetings in person or via remote communication means.

-4. A representative of the Foundation's Management Board shall participate in the Council meetings to provide explanations.
+4. A representative of the Management Board of the Foundation shall participate in the meetings of the Council in order to provide explanations.

 §.
 17

-Resolutions shall be adopted by a simple majority of votes.
-However, the resolutions are legally binding provided one half of the members are present, including the President or Deputy President.
+Resolutions shall be adopted by simple majority of votes.
+However, a resolution is legally binding if at least a half of the members are present, including the Chairperson or a Vice Chairperson.

 §.
 18

-1. Each Council Member has one vote.
-Resolutions are adopted by a simple majority of votes; in the event of a tie, the President's vote shall be decisive.
+1. Each member of the Council shall have one vote.
+Resolutions shall be adopted by a simple majority of votes.
+In the event of a tie, the Chairperson has the casting vote.

 §.
 19